Cherie Gil: Career

-Gil started in showbiz at an early age being the daughter of celebrities and sibling of equally-talented actors.
+Gil started in show business at an early age, being the daughter of celebrities and sibling of actors.
 She was cast either as a daughter or part of a circle of friends of the lead actor.
-However, she was given a lead star status in Bubot na Bayabas in 1978 opposite another newbie, Ronald Bregendahl (Rita Gomez and Ric Rodrigo's son).
+However, she was given a lead star status in Bubot na Bayabas in 1978 opposite another newcomer, Ronald Bregendahl (Rita Gomez and Ric Rodrigo's son).
 The movie was a forgettable release.

-But in 1979, film matriarch Lily Monteverde re-launched her via Problem Child with the then-current teen sensation, Lloyd Samartino.
-The movie fared mildly, and she was continually cast by Regal Films in films such as City After Dark, Salawahan, Ito Ba Ang Ating Mga Anak and Sugar Daddy.
-She went freelance with assignments like "Beach House", "Ang Bouncer at ang Dancer", "Dancing Master", "Girlfriend" among others.
-In 1982, Gil portrayed a naïve lass affected by World War II in Bacolod in the now classic film Oro, Plata, Mata.
+In 1979, film matriarch Lily Monteverde relaunched her via Problem Child with the then-current teen sensation, Lloyd Samartino.
+The movie fared mildly, and Gil was continually cast by Regal Films in films such as City After Dark, Salawahan, Ito Ba Ang Ating Mga Anak and Sugar Daddy.
+She went freelance with assignments like Beach House, Ang Bouncer at ang Dancer, Dancing Master, and Girlfriend.
+In 1982, Gil portrayed a naïve girl affected by World War II in Bacolod in the now classic film Oro, Plata, Mata.

 She tried singing and had another mild hit, "I Love You, Boy".

 On TV, she was one of the co-hosts of German Moreno in Germspesyal from 1979 to 1981.
 Gil became a mainstay of Champoy with Subas Herrero and Noel Trinidad from 1981 to 1986.

-Gil resurfaced as a villain in 1985 via Viva Films' Bituing Walang Ningning, providing the lead actress Sharon Cuneta formidable support in the role of Lavinia Arguelles, a famous but insecure singer.
+Gil resurfaced as a villain in 1985 via Viva Films' Bituing Walang Ningning, providing the lead actress Sharon Cuneta support in the role of Lavinia Arguelles, a famous but insecure singer.
 From this movie, she became famous for her iconic line, "You're nothing but a second rate, trying hard copycat!"
-This favorable reception consequently opened her for classy and sultry villainess roles, throughout the 1980s until the present.
+The favorable reception led her to classy and sultry villainess roles, throughout the 1980s until the present.

 She appeared in a number of hit teleseryes and primetime shows on ABS-CBN and GMA Network.
-Starred in numerous films, TV and has performed in theatre for play such as Master Class playing Maria Callas (PETA) Arbol de Fuego, an adaptation of Anton Chekov's The Cherry Orchard and Full Gallop as Diana Vreeland, bestowing her the Best Actress award for her one-woman portrayal in 2014.
+She starred in numerous films and TV shows.
+She has performed in plays such as Master Class, playing Maria Callas; (PETA) Arbol de Fuego, an adaptation of Anton Chekov's The Cherry Orchard; and Full Gallop as Diana Vreeland, for which she won the Best Actress award for her one-woman portrayal in 2014.